ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 ## Introduction
 54 young professionals started the Ordina Kickstarter trajectory, on the 1st of August, this summer.
-JWorks counted 5 kickstarters: Sander, Steven, Ken, Wout en Michael.
+JWorks counted 5 kickstarters: Sander, Steven, Ken, Wout en Michaël.
 All looking for a challenge and a fresh start.
 Some just graduated from school, others already had multiple years of experience, IT related or not.
 The goal was to broaden every kickstarter’s knowledge of the fast evolving IT world.
 We got taught the basics of every hot topic which will definitely give us enough credits for our first project.

 ## The Kickstarter Trajectory
 The kickstarter trajectory consisted of 2 parts:
-* a month filled with all kinds of trainings: technical, non-technical, backend, frontend, devops...
+* 1 month covered with all kinds of trainings: technical, non-technical, backend, frontend, devops...
 * After our minds were filled with all this information, there was a devcase where we could put everything we learned into practice.

 ### First Day
-On the first day of the kickstarter trajectory we were welcomed into the company and got some introduction about the structure of the company.
+On the first day of the kickstarter trajectory we were welcomed into the company and got an introduction about the structure of the company.
-After that we got a tour around the building.
+After that we took a tour around the building.
 Everyone we met was very friendly and helpful.
 This made us feel directly at ease.
-On the first day we also got the keys to our car and a laptop so we were equipped to begin our journey at Ordina.
+On the first day we also received the keys of our car and a laptop so we were equipped to begin our journey at Ordina.

 ### Security
 In the beginning of the trajectory we got an introduction of the most important security principles also including information security like GDPR.
-This is very important to Ordina because all its consultants need to always have this information in the back of their heads when working at a customer.
+This is very important to Ordina because all its consultants need to always have this information in the back of their minds when working at a customer.
 We also followed a more technical security course which explained some of the most common attacks and how to avoid them.

 ### Devops
-The trajectory also included some courses about the devops culture.
-We got some introductions to docker, kubernetes, openshift.
+The trajectory also included courses about the devops culture.
+We got introductions to docker, kubernetes, openshift.

 ### Backend

 #### Java
-In this lecture given by [Yannick De Turck](/author/yannick-de-turck/){:target="_blank"}, we got introduced to all new features of Java 7 and 8 aswell as Java 9.
+In this lecture given by [Yannick De Turck](/author/yannick-de-turck/){:target="_blank"}, we were introduced to all new features of Java 7 and 8 aswell as Java 9.

 We started off with Java 7 where we learned:
 * Switch-statement with String values